DFID/dfid-results-estimates/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; **i.** lookup table for fragility level and department names.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; **ii.** table subtitles and names used for producing the final data tables.

-&nbsp;&nbsp;**g.** In terms of data, this project is not large and all of the datasets required to run this pipeline, are provided in `data/`.
+&nbsp;&nbsp;**g.** In terms of data, this project is not large and all of the datasets required to run this pipeline are provided in `data/`.
 A metadata file is also included that explains each of the variables in each dataset.

 ### 2. Tidying and Filtering
 &nbsp;&nbsp;**a.** Department data are tidied, the multilateral data are joined, and some columns are added from the lookup.

 &nbsp;&nbsp;**b.** Data are filtered to make separate data frames for each indicator.

 ### 3. Plots
 &nbsp;&nbsp;**a.** Indicator data are summarised into regional and fragility breakdowns.

 &nbsp;&nbsp;**b.** Plots are then made from these data.
 Plots are all stored as targets in `drake`'s cache and output separately when chapters are knit, except  for Family Planning plots which are written to `figs` at this stage.
-This is so its easier to *Total* and *Additional* plots togather with a single caption.
+This is so its easier to group *Total* and *Additional* plots together with a single caption in the final report.

 ### 4. Tables
 &nbsp;&nbsp;**a.** Indicator data are formatted into tables ready for publication, including application of rounding rules (see [Technical Notes](https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/911809/dfid_results-estimates_technical-notes_2015-2020.pdf)) and addition of CMP double counting deductions, if applicable.